get-devkit/leetcodereminder/Readme.md

 4. Turn on Developer Mode by clicking the toggle switch in the top right corner.

-5. Click on "Load unpacked" and select the folder where you cloned the repository.
+5. Click on "Load unpacked" and select the sub-folder called `extension` in the cloned folder.

 ![Screenshot 2023-04-29 102324](https://user-images.githubusercontent.com/87887912/235284475-64d60ac1-3261-4264-9805-5323d039eea8.png)